-As a recognized medical specialty, Supportive Palliative Care interdisciplinary team services are covered by Medicare, Medicaid and many commercial insurance plans.
+As a recognized medical specialty, supportive palliative care interdisciplinary team services are covered by Medicare, Medicaid and many commercial insurance plans.
 Hospice is a Medicare and Medicaid benefit; it also is covered by many commercial insurance plans as well.
-Services also may be available for veterans from the Department of Veterans Affairs.
+Services also might be available for veterans from the Department of Veterans Affairs.

 Living wills/advance directives are written, legal instructions regarding your preferences for medical care if you are unable to make decisions for yourself.

 Advance directives allow you to record your goals and wishes so your medical team and caregivers know what they are.

 By planning ahead, you are more likely to avoid unwanted or unnecessary suffering and relieve caregivers of decision-making burdens during moments of crisis or grief.
 You also help reduce confusion or disagreement about the choices you want people to make on your behalf.